 Depression often feels like a heavy weight that is difficult to carry.
 It is common to feel a lack of motivation, stuck and uncertain when depressed.
 Experiencing multiple stressors at once can make these feelings seem more difficult to manage.
 Having the support of a therapist can help you identify problems that create this weight and how to go about systematically addressing them.
 Research has shown that action focused therapy such cognitive behavioral therapy (CBT) is an effective depression treatment.

-As a biracial, multicultural clinician of color I am attuned to race, racism and oppression.
-I understand issues that clients bring to therapy through a social justice lens.
-For example, I support interracial couples in navigating and understanding how cultural differences, intersectionality and power and privilege impact their dynamic.
-I also support biracial and multiracial clients in exploring their racial identity development.
+As a biracial, multicultural clinician of color Marissa Moore is attuned to race, racism and oppression.
+Marissa understand’s issues that clients bring to therapy through a social justice lens.
+For example, she supports interracial couples in navigating and understanding how cultural differences, intersectionality and power and privilege impact their dynamic.
+She also supports biracial and multiracial clients in exploring their racial identity development.

 Behavioral Issues/Acting Out

-Insurance: I am an out of network provider.
+Insurance: We are in network for Blue Cross Blue Shield and out of network provider for all other insurance providers.
+We support with securing reimbursement from insurance carriers with out of network mental health benefits.
 An invoice will be provided at the end of each month for reimbursement from insurance companies.
 Important questions to ask your insurance provider to ensure reimbursement are:

 We offer reduced rates for some spots in the schedule.

 Please note we have a 48 hour cancellation policy.
 If you cannot make your scheduled appointment time please let the clinician know 48 hours in advance or else you will be charged in full for the session.
 Insurance does not cover missed sessions.